RaconJS/0xmin/README.md

 1. Download the files.

-2. make sure you have nodeJS Version 16+ installed.
+2. make sure you have nodeJS version 16+ installed.

-or run:
+Check nodejs version by running:
+`nodejs -v`

+if this is not the case, run:
 ```
 sudo apt update;
 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -;
 sudo apt-get install -y nodejs;
+nodejs -v
 ```
-4. in .bashrc add `alias 0xmin=pathToRepo/language/0xmin.sh`
+3. in .bashrc add `alias 0xmin=pathToRepo/language/0xmin.sh`

-5. If you have sublime text add the `pathToRepo/syntax_for_sublimeText/` folder into the `/Packages/` folder in sublime text.
+4. If you have sublime text add the `pathToRepo/syntax_for_sublimeText/` folder into the `Packages/` folder in sublime text.

-6. If you have the powder toy from the ubuntu store move the `pathToRepo/the_powder_toy/` into the powder toy
+5. If you have the powder toy from the ubuntu store move the `pathToRepo/the_powder_toy/` into the `scripts/` in the-powder-toy

 ## how to use
 ### the compiler:
+For help run `0xmin -help` or `./compiler.sh -help`

 To compile an 0xmin assembly file you can use the following:

 For binary output: `./compiler.sh filename.0xmin -o outputName.filt`

 For lua output: `./compiler.sh filename.0xmin -o outputName.lua`

-To run in TPT:`./compiler.sh filename.0xmin` to send it to The Powder Toy.
+To run in TPT:`./compiler.sh filename.0xmin` to autimaticly send it to The Powder Toy.
 Then run it on the 0xmin save by doing `compile()` in the tpt comandline.
 Then unpause the save.

 compile and run: `./compiler.sh -r filename.0xmin`, you can also find the compiled files as: `./emulator/a.filt` and `./emulator/aOld.filt`
 ### the emulator